THE PURSUIT OF WORLDLINESS

 A Gilded Cage

 In "The Monsters Are Due on Maple Street", a suburban neighborhood descends into recrimination and violence when the power goes out with no explanation.
 This was an episode in the first season of The Twilight Zone, Rod Serling's weekly exploration into the darkest recesses of human fear.
-This particular story must have been especially compelling when it aired in 1960, because it was adapted for children to read and discuss in school.
-This was an era in which students of all ages were taught to hide under their desks (absurdly) to protect themselves from nuclear bombs.
-It was also a time before adults were hesitant to frighten children in order to teach them valuable lessons of survival (see Grimm's Fairy Tales).
-It is unthinkable today that such a shocking story would be deemed suitable for fifth and sixth graders.
+The story must have been especially compelling when it aired in 1960, because it was adapted for children to read and discuss in school.
+It was an era in which students of all ages were taught to hide under their desks (absurdly) to protect themselves from nuclear bombs.
+It was also a time before adults became hesitant to frighten children in order to teach them valuable lessons of survival (see Grimm's Fairy Tales).
+Such a shocking story would now be deemed utterly unsuitable for fifth and sixth graders.
 But remember that required reading for scarcely older young adults back then included cheerless fare about humanity gone awry such as Lord of the Flies, 1984 and On the Beach.
 The world faced armageddon (or so we believed), and there was no point in pretending otherwise.

 In Serling's disturbing tale, the electricity and phone lines initially go off for everyone, and no one's car will start.
 Then one person's car starts mysteriously; someone else's lights come on.
 Those people quickly become targets of their neighbors' suspicion.
 A sunny Saturday afternoon turns into a dark night of arguments and confrontations.
 Previously unmentioned personal foibles are suddenly reimagined as threatening behavior: a ham radio becomes a means of espionage; a late night walk is an unaccountable deviation from the norm.
 As the night wears on and patience wears thin, one neighbor murders another in the street, and a melee ensues.